IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 ### Remote Paging

 @@if (igxName === 'IgxGrid' || igxName === 'IgxHierarchicalGrid') {
 The paging feature can operate with remote data.
-Let's first declare our service that will be responsible for data fetching.
-We will need the count of all the data items in order to calculate pages count and we will add this logic to our service.
+In order to demonstrate this let's first declare our service that will be responsible for data fetching.
+We will need the count of all data items in order to calculate the page count.
+This logic will be added to our service.

 ```typescript
 @Injectable()